tango-controls/pytango/doc/start.rst

 Linux
 ~~~~~

-Since PyTango 7 the build system used to compile PyTango is the standard python
+Since PyTango 9 the build system used to compile PyTango is the standard python
-distutils.
+setuptools.

 Besides the binaries for the three dependencies mentioned above, you also need
 the development files for the respective libraries.